-[Editor's note: This story has been updated to describe Erika Fierro's June 13 appointment at ISAP.]
+[Editor's note: This story has been updated to describe Erika Fierro's June 13 appointment at ISAP.
+A GoFundme account has been set up in her name to assist her with expenses.]

 On June 11, Erika Fierro arrived for an appointment at the Intensive Supervision Appearance Program (ISAP) office, located in a nondescript office park at 5652 W. 73rd St. on Indy’s Westside.